Joey Merlino: Mob leader

 Stanfa was arrested for Racketeer Influenced and Corrupt Organizations Act violations in March 1994, was convicted in 1995, and sentenced to life in 1996.
 With most of Stanfa's supporters also arrested and convicted, Merlino, released from prison in November 1994, won the war and named Ralph Natale as the new boss while positioning himself as his underboss.
 During Natale's reign, Merlino was the real power in the family, allowing Natale to become boss to direct law enforcement attention away from himself.

 Nevertheless, Merlino gained notoriety as a flamboyant, celebrity gangster who often went out partying with a large entourage.
 The press dubbed him the John Gotti of Passyunk Avenue due to his candid demeanor in front of news cameras (Passyunk Avenue being a street in South Philadelphia).
 He also invited the press when he held Christmas parties for the homeless and gave away turkeys at Thanksgiving in housing projects.

-The arrogance and aggressiveness of Merlino‘s young faction turned off a lot of criminals from working with the crime family.
+The arrogance and aggressiveness of Merlino's young faction turned off a lot of criminals from working with the crime family.
 Merlino would often make big bets with bookies and refuse to pay when he lost.
 This practice, known as guzzling, was used on both independent and mob run bookies.
 During this time, Merlino and Natale oversaw the crime family's gambling, loan sharking, extortion and stolen goods rackets.

-In 1995, Louis Turra, leader of the Philadelphia drug gang the 10th and Oregon crew (also known as the 10th and O gang), was severely beaten by Merlino's men, allegedly for failing to pay a Mafia street tax on the gang's illegal earnings.
+In 1995, Louis Turra, leader of the Philadelphia drug gang the 10th & Oregon Crew, was severely beaten by Merlino's men, allegedly for failing to pay a Mafia street tax on the gang's illegal earnings.
 Angered by the beating, Turra sought vengeance.
 His father Anthony hosted a meeting at his house during which Anthony, Louis and his gang discussed killing Merlino.
 In January 1998, Louis Turra apparently hanged himself in a New York City jail while awaiting trial.
 In March 1998, Anthony Turra, on trial on charges of plotting to kill Merlino, was shot dead outside his home by a gunman in a black ski mask.
 He was shot twice as he left for the federal courthouse.
 "We consider this an organized crime assassination, a mob hit," Police Inspector Jerrold Kane said.
 Three years later, Merlino was put on trial for helping orchestrate the murder, but was acquitted.

 By the late 1990s, Merlino dodged more than two dozen attempts on his life.
-Merlino was friends with Steve "Gorilla" Mondevergine, president of the Pagans MC motorcycle club.
+Merlino was friends with Steve "Gorilla" Mondevergine, president of the Pagan's Motorcycle Club.
 Merlino sometimes used the Pagans to help settle underworld disputes.
 During the 1990s, Merlino was also aligned with members of the Junior Black Mafia.
 Following Natale's arrest for parole violation in 1999, Merlino officially took over the crime family, cutting off Natale.